Rosengarten Latemar Enrosadira

 The Dolomite Glow, called “Enrosadira” in Ladin, bathes the mountains in an enchanting light when the weather is fine

-Scientifically speaking, two effects come together in the alpine glow: When the sun is low in the sky, part of the blue light is scattered in other directions due to the long way through the earth's atmosphere.
+Scientifically speaking, two effects come together in the alpine glow: When the sun is low in the sky, part of the blue light is scattered in other directions due to the long way through the atmosphere.
 The remaining sunlight becomes reddish.
 Added to this is the indirect lighting above the shadow line, where the light falls with a flat angle on the landscape at the back of the viewer.
 It is reflected and creates a bright stripe.
-But the result is always the same: magical moments at sunset in South Tyrol's mountains.
+The result are magical moments at sunset in South Tyrol.

 Suggest an edit/correction